 - ability to build your following with email lists

-I’ve used Bluehost for years to host for all my blogs, and I genuinely love them.
+Bluehost — I’ve used Bluehost for years to host for all my blogs, and I genuinely love them.
 Their customer service is fantastic.
 I’ve always had good experiences.
-Bluehost sites come with one-click WordPress installation–Wordpress is the world’s most popular site creation tool.
+Bluehost sites come with one-click WordPress installation–WordPress is the world’s most popular Content Management System (CMS).

 Once you choose which hosting you’d like, the next step is to register your site and set it up.
 Here’s a quick guide to getting a Bluehost site up and running.